Psalms For Life

 You love evil instead of good

-lying instead of speaking truth.
+lying instead of telling the truth.

 You love words that devour